ngageoint/hootenanny/hoot-core-test/src/test/resources/cases/hoot-js/poi/poi-generic-33/README.txt

-The input village and built up area should match.
+The input villages and built up areas should match.